wi6y/dudestar_rx/README.md

 # DUDE-Star RX
-Software monitor of D-STAR and Fusion YSF reflectors and repeaters/gateways over UDP
+Software monitor of D-STAR, DMR, and Fusion YSF reflectors and repeaters/gateways over UDP

-This software connects to D-STAR and Fusion reflectors and gateways/repeaters over UDP.
+This software connects to D-STAR, DMR and Fusion reflectors and gateways/repeaters over UDP.
 Decoding of the audio is done via the mbelib C library and DSDcc C++ library.
 Mbelib can be found here:

 https://github.com/szechyjs/mbelib